Ultimate Guide to Real Marriage Certificate for Immigration

 When filing Form I-130, Petition for Alien Relative, you will need to submit a copy of the marriage certificate and also have a copy available for the green card interview.

-Are blood tests required for a marriage license?
+No, blood tests are not required for a marriage license.

 The partner that was previously married should know the exact date of the last divorce.